 Unfortunately, to maintain decent sound quality for a low price, this Bluetooth turntable had to be built with subpar materials.
 While it’s probably the best cheap turntable, the AT-LP60XBT might feel a tad too cheap to the touch.
 Thin plastic is the predominant ingredient in the casing, which makes the device extremely lightweight - picking it up feels like playing with a toy.
 Not that this has a negative impact on the turntable’s performance, mind you, but it might be a turnoff for users who prefer sturdier design.

 The AT-LP60XBT is a belt-drive turntable.
 This is usually a good choice for home use due to better sound quality, but don’t expect to do any DJ shenanigans with it.
-The turntable is fully automatic, as the best affordable turntable should be since mostly beginners opt for these devices.
+The turntable is fully automatic, as the best affordable turntable should be since it’s mostly beginners who opt for these devices.
 With automated turntables, you don’t have to worry about accidentally damaging the tonearm or stylus when starting or stopping a record.

 The platter itself is made of aluminum and comes with a dual magnet cartridge.
 This is a record player with Bluetooth connectivity, allowing you to pair it with speakers or headphones.
 The built-in phono equalizer function alleviates the need for an external preamp, but you can still connect one if you have it.
 For wired connections, a detachable RCA output cable is included as well.

 Like any best budget record player, the AT-LP60XBT plays both 33 ⅓ and 45 RPM records, as there is a 45 RPM adapter included in the box, along with a plastic dust cover.